bpmoneill/canned/README.md

 # Canned

-`canned` is a REST API mocking utility allowing canned responses to be returned when a request is made to a known endpoint. `canned` will listen on the specified port for all HTTP methods [GET, POST, PUT, PATCH, HEAD, OPTIONS, DELETE, CONNECT, TRACE], and if a response is found for a given request endpoint, it will be returned.
+`canned` is a REST API and GraphQL mocking utility allowing canned responses to be returned when a request is made to a known endpoint. `canned` will listen on the specified port for all HTTP methods [GET, POST, PUT, PATCH, HEAD, OPTIONS, DELETE, CONNECT, TRACE], and if a response is found for a given request endpoint, it will be returned.
 Additional features include:

 * Regex endpoint match - optionally define a regex pattern to match a collection of endpoints.
 Where a regex is defined this will take precedence over the defined endpoint.
+* Regex query string match - define a regex pattern to match a given GraphQL query or mutation.
 * Timeout - optionally define a time in seconds to wait before the response is sent.

 Responses can be preloaded from file on application start or uploaded via the following endpoints: